CheesecakeTV/SwiftGUI-Docs/01 Basic tutorials/01 Getting-started.md

 Preview all available themes by calling `sg.Examples.preview_all_themes()`.

 # Basic elements
-There are a couple of elements you can use in your gui.
+There are a lot of elements you can use in your gui.

-They each have a ton of options you can use to customize the element, but we'll only focus on the common ones in this tutorial.
+Most of them have a ton of options you can use to customize the element, but we'll only focus on the common ones in this tutorial.

 Pro-tipp: Preview all available elements by calling `sg.Examples.preview_all_elements()`.